As a gamer, you must know what SSDs are and how they are much more technologically ahead of the traditional HDDs.

-The first essential thing that you need to see is the capacity you need in the SSD you are looking forward to buying.
+The first essential thing you need to see is the capacity you need in the SSD you are looking forward to buying.
 SSDs start from as low as 128 GB and go as high as 4 TB.

 So, the lowest capacity you can go for is 128 GB.
 It is very inexpensive, but it is not worth it.
 You install the operating software and a couple of games, and that will be it.

 Moving on, we have 256 GB.
 It is twice the 128 gig storage and would be fine if you don’t play games on your computer, and it is strictly for college/office use.

 Then we have 512 GB SSD.
 It is ideal storage for an average person that likes to work and play games on the computer.

 It is for users who want to make the investment worth it and do not plan on upgrading for at least the upcoming couple of years or more.
 It is perfect for video/photo editors, professional gamers, artists, etc.

 Conclusively, deciding what storage would be the most suitable for you is essential because once you run out of it, you either need to upgrade or delete older files to add more data to the computer.

 Once you have made up your mind on what storage is the most suitable for you, the next thing that you need to consider is the read and write speed.

 As a rule of thumb, the read and write speed of the SSD is the rate at which the drive reads and writes the data.

-These connect with the identical SATA cables, so, as long as you have a 2.5-inch bay along with a SATA connector, you will be good to go.
+These connect with the identical SATA cables, so as long as you have a 2.5-inch bay and a SATA connector, you will be good to go.
 SATA SSD would work like a charm with your computer.

 Next, we have the Add-In Card SSD (AIC SSD).
-These use the PCI Express bus which makes it considerably faster than the other drives.
-These drives plug right into the motherboard in the slots which are normally used for RAID controllers or graphic cards.
+These use the PCI Express bus, making it considerably faster than the other drives.
+These drives plug right into the motherboard in the slots usually used for RAID controllers or graphic cards.

-The last thing you need to keep in mind about these is that the maximum space available with these SSDs is 2 TB and they cost much more than others.
+The last thing you need to keep in mind about these is that the maximum space available with these SSDs is 2 TB, and they cost much more than others.

 Price and Warranty

 Once you have the price bracket in your mind, it is much easier for you to shortlist and chooses the SSD that suits your needs and provides you with the most value on money.

-Moreover, you have to go for an SSD that comes with a generous warranty.
+Moreover, you have to go for an SSD with a generous warranty.
 Typically, you will find SSDs with a 5-year manufacturer’s warranty.
 However, it is not necessary.
-There are numerous SSDs that come without any guarantee.
+Numerous SSDs come without any guarantee.